elij/macher-agent/README.md

 - `macher-agent` (harness) sits in the middle.
 It parses agent tools, orchestrates sub-agents, and bridges the LLM UI with the file system.
 - `macher` (ephemeral context) serves as the Virtual File System (VFS) engine.
 It tracks all edits in hidden memory buffers and strictly bounds all agent actions.

 The agent interacts with a `macher` context rather than live files.
 This environment records file and buffer modifications.
-These changes are presented as a diff patch (through ediff) for your review before any disk modifications occur.
+These changes are presented as a diff patch (through `diff-mode`) for your review before any disk modifications occur.
 If the agent needs to use an external CLI tool (like `rg` or `cargo`), `macher-agent` automatically overlays the context onto a temporary directory to allow safe execution.

 ## Quick Start and Installation